arandra/GoogleSheetToData/Document/GoogleOAuthSetup.md

 # Google OAuth Setup Guide

-This guide explains how to create the `client_secret.json` file required by the Unity package and how OAuth tokens are stored locally.
+This guide explains how to create the `client_secret.json` file required by GoogleSheetToData-based tools and how OAuth tokens are stored locally.

 ## 1. Prepare a Google Cloud Project
 1. Visit https://console.cloud.google.com and create (or select) a project.